-- 1. If you are under 18 years old and have not received a high school diploma, are currently enrolled in high school and have completed at least 15 high school units, or are enrolled in a gifted program, you may obtain special student status and be admitted to JCCC with written authorization from your high school. - 2.
+- 1. If you are under 18 years old and have not received a high school diploma and are currently enrolled in grades 11 or 12 of high school, you may obtain special student status and be admitted to JCCC with written authorization from your high school. - 2.
 If you are 18 or older and do not have a high school diploma or GED certificate, have not completed the student assessment process and are not degree-seeking, you also may be admitted with special student status.